heblanke/CK2_SK_ephys_and_image_analysis/README.md

 All functions to analyze data are housed in a Jupyter notebook.
 Code can be run by installing Jupyter and opening the .ipynb file.
 Code is appropiately commented to indicate when functions work on directories or on single objects.

+###
+If you are unfamiliar with how code download from GitHub work, from the main brain, in the upper right hand corner click the green "Code" dropdown then "Download Zip"